eerkela/bertrand/docs/source/implementation.rst

 ----------
 AtomicTypes hold all the necessary implementation logic for dispatched methods, conversions, and type-related functionality.
-They can be linked together into tree structures to represent subtypes, and can be registered to generic types as individual backends.
+They can be linked together into tree structures to represent subtypes, and can be marked as generic to hold different implementations.
 If you're looking to extend ``pdcast``, it will most likely boil down to writing a new AtomicType.
-Luckily, this is easy to do.
+Luckily, this is :ref:`easy to do <tutorial>`.

 The base ``AtomicType`` definition itself is a metaclass with substantial default behavior.
 Whenever a class inherits from it, AtomicType can introspect